BornToBeRoot/NETworkManager/docs/04_Changelog.md

 ## Other
 - Code refactored / cleanup
   - async void with async task replaced [#383](https://github.com/BornToBeRoot/NETworkManager/issues/383){:target="_blank"}
-- Percent completed in the settings\language removed, because the statistics are broken and hard to maintain because of the transifex github integration [#584](https://github.com/BornToBeRoot/NETworkManager/issues/584){:target="_blank"}
+- Percent completed in the settings\language removed, because the statistics are broken and hard to maintain since the transifex github integration was added [#584](https://github.com/BornToBeRoot/NETworkManager/issues/584){:target="_blank"}
 -->

 # Version 2021.3.14.0